freeCodeCamp-2025-Summer-Hackathon/yellow-packet/doc/git_workflow.md

 ## Overview
 This document describes the git workflow that should be used when pushing code to PetMatch.
-This applies to any developer whether they works on their personal computer or Github Codespaces.
+This applies to any developer whether they're working on their personal computer or Github Codespaces.

 - **Repository Hosting**: All code is stored on [GitHub](https://github.com/freeCodeCamp-2025-Summer-Hackathon/yellow-packet).